-On May 10, 2023, the Company entered into an option agreement with SKRR Exploration Inc. ("SKRR") whereby SKRR has the opportunity to acquire up to a 70% interest in the Company's Clearwater West Project.
+On May 10, 2023, and amended on January 22, 2024, the Company entered into an option agreement with SKRR Exploration Inc. ("SKRR") whereby SKRR has the opportunity to acquire up to a 70% interest in the Company's Clearwater West Project.